orouits/led/README.md

 # LED
 Line Editor (led) is a simple command line utility written in C to edit text files using the well known PCRE2 library by Philip Hazel for modern REGEX synthax and more.
-It aims to cover in one tool common text search/replace functions may need sometimes multiple tools like sed, grep, tr, awk, perl ...
+It aims to cover in one tool common text search/replace functions that can sometimes need multiple tools like sed, grep, tr, awk, perl ...

 # Command line synthax